BDC Hamburger Icon

 Choosing between PayPal and a merchant account

-Both PayPal and merchant accounts allow you to accept multiple forms of payment, and provide you with payment processing software and hardware, but their ideal users are different.
-Here are some different use cases and which solution is best for each.
+Both PayPal and traditional merchant accounts allow you to accept multiple forms of payment and provide payment processing software and hardware.
+However, they are suited for different types of businesses.

 Merchant account